doctrine/orm/UPGRADE.md

 other than SQL Server because it is the only one that supports and therefore cares about ``LockMode::NONE``.
 It's really just a FIX for SQL Server environments using ORM.

+## Minor BC BREAK: `__clone` method not called anymore when entities are instantiated via metadata API

+As of PHP 5.6, instantiation of new entities is deferred to the [`doctrine/instantiator`](https://github.com/doctrine/instantiator) library, which will avoid calling `__clone` or any public API on instantiated objects.

 # Upgrade to 2.4